-The production volumen of a PSA generator is dependent on the oxygen purity required.
+The production volume of a PSA generator is also dependent on the oxygen purity required.
 For example, a generator can produce significantly more oxygen at 90% purity than it can at 96%, with a relatively small increase in feed air.
-By means of a PLC or some other timing based controller, the use may straightforwardly manage the swing cycles on large generators.
-Purity and flow levels can be selected and optimized based on changing demand.
+By means of a PLC or some other timing-based controller, the user may straightforwardly manage the swing cycles on any oxygen generator.
+Purity and flow levels can be selected and optimized to match requirements.

-1. On-site oxygen production at lower cost. - The cost is approximately 25% to 33% of the cost of liquid O2.
+1. On-site oxygen production at lower cost – typically 25% to 33% of the cost of liquid Oxygen.

-3. Low running cost – OGI generators have very low power requirements.
+3. Low running cost – OGI generators have low power requirements.

 5. Automatic control - The OGI system works automatically upon start-up.

 6. Compact design. - The OGI system has a small footprint